Sustainability at Greenhost

 At the office, we have dedicated places for paper, plastic and glass waste, which the Amsterdam municipality collects.

 We use all the recycling options available in Amsterdam.
-This means that we separate paper, plastic and glass waste in our office.
+This means that we separate paper, plastic, and glass waste in our office.
 Additionally, we try to give away as much of our discarded electronics as possible.
-What cannot be used anymore gets recycled.
-We use IT-Recycling for recycling old hard disks.
+For example, we donated hardware to Stichting de Leeuw Kyiv, where those servers now serve in hospitals in Ukraine.

 Energy